hyperhq/docs.hyper.sh-hyper/Reference/CLI/func.md

       rm                       Remove one or more funcs
       inspect                  Display detailed information on the given func call                     Call a func
-      log                      Display execution log of a func get                      Query the request status of a func call
+      logs                     Display logs of a func
+      get                      Query the request status of a func call

     Run 'hyper func COMMAND --help' for more information on a command.